 Ginny found her calling offering hospitality to guests from across the globe.
 Her signature country breakfasts served to each guest, are consistantly raved about in their online reviews.
 Howard is in charge of maintenance and grounds and creates beautiful and tranquil spaces for the guests to enjoy.

-In 2017 they opened their second location – Fernwood Farm nearby and have now sold the original Mary’s Meadow location.
+In 2016 they opened their second location – Fernwood Farm nearby, and recently sold the original Mary’s Meadow location.
 Mary’s Meadow at Fernwood Farm on Rippleton Road in Cazenovia will continue the services, traditions and accommodations that Ginny & Howard have become known for.

 “From its genesis in 1793 Cazenovia was dominated by one extended family, the Lincklaen/Ledyards, who oversaw the development of the community, helped it to maturity, and spearheaded its evolution into an Anglicized rural summer retreat for the urban elite.”